 Interesting Places Nearby

-Many of the city`s buildings associated with the Earl Bishop are still in use and visiting them will also help you learn about the city`s colourful past.
+City of Derry / Londonderry - many of the city`s buildings associated with the Earl Bishop are still in use and visiting them will also help you learn about the city`s colourful past.

 SAINT COLUMB'S CATHEDRAL